danyvois01/pacs-challenge-2/README.md

 The project consists of the following files:

 1. **Matrix.hpp**:
-   - Defines the `Matrix` class for representing a dynamic matrix.
+   - Defines the `Matrix` class for representing a sparse matrix.
    - Includes method declarations for compression, element extraction, and more.

 2. **Matrix_impl.hpp**: